Latest Posts

 For more information and production advice, visit the BCRC’s extended grazing webpage.

-The sharing or reprinting of BCRC Blog articles is welcome and encouraged.
-Please provide acknowledgement to the Beef Cattle Research Council, list the website address, www.BeefResearch.ca, and let us know you chose to share the article by emailing us at info@beefresearch.ca.
+Sharing or reprinting BCRC posts is welcome and encouraged.
+Please credit the Beef Cattle Research Council, provide the website address, www.BeefResearch.ca, and let us know you have chosen to share the article by emailing us at info@beefresearch.ca.

-We welcome your questions, comments and suggestions.
-Contact us directly or generate public discussion by posting your thoughts below.
+Your questions, comments and suggestions are welcome.
+Contact us directly or spark a public discussion by posting your thoughts below.

 Leave a CommentReply